2025 Buyer’s Guide: What to Look for in the Best AI RFP Software

 Evie Secilmis

-The best RFP software platforms don’t just offer speed, you need quality and personalization to cut through all of the noise.
-They help your team scale personalized, compliant responses - without needing the entire team online 24/7.
-Whether you're replacing a legacy system or starting from scratch, this guide outlines the must-haves for modern, AI-powered RFP tools built for lean, distributed teams.
+The best platforms go beyond speed.
+You need quality and personalization to cut through the noise, helping your team scale compliant, on-brand responses — without the entire team online 24/7.
+Whether you’re replacing a legacy system or starting from scratch, here’s what to look for in modern, AI-powered RFP tools.

 1. True AI-Powered Response Automation

 Not all “AI” is created equal.
-Look for platforms that go beyond autofill tools and static Q&A banks.
-The best AI RFP software uses large language models trained on your own institutional knowledge—so it can generate relevant, accurate responses even if your SMEs are on PTO.
+Look for platforms that do more than autofill from static Q&A banks.
+The best solutions use large language models trained on your institutional knowledge — so they can generate relevant, accurate responses even if your SMEs are on PTO.

 What to look for:

-- Generative AI that learns from your past responses
+- Generative AI that learns from past responses

 - Smart suggestions based on context and question type

-Iris uses AI to automate more than just content retrieval - it enables thoughtful, on-brand responses while reducing SME dependency.
+Platforms like Iris’s AI RFP tools automate more than retrieval — they generate thoughtful, on-brand responses while reducing SME dependency.

 2. Asynchronous Collaboration That Works